oomphinc/scss-scaffold/README.md

 ```

 ### Linting
-For our SCSS testing we are using `pre-commit` hooks provided by `git` more
+For our SCSS testing we are using `pre-commit` hooks provided by `git`.
+More
 info here: [pre-commit by Yelp](http://pre-commit.com/)

-##### Installing Pre-Commit
+#### Installing Pre-Commit
 If you use Homebrew, run `brew install pre-commit`
 If not, freakin install it from [Homebrew](http://brew.sh/)

-Currently the linter is setup to only run on changed files and only when commiting.
+Currently the linter is setup to only run on changed files and only when committing.
-Occasionaly we have projects that for whatever reason need us to "tweak" these
+Occasionally we have projects that for whatever reason need us to "tweak" these
 standards and the linter process allows two simple ways to do so.

 1. To notify the linter to not run on certain code blocks you can use some
 special comments, read more here: [Disabling Linters via Source](https://github.com/brigade/scss-lint#disabling-linters-via-source)

-2. To override the linter during the actual commiting process, you can use
+2. To override the linter during the actual committing process, you can use
 the `--no-verify` flag when doing your commit.
 For more information review the [Advanced Features](http://pre-commit.com/#advanced) of pre-commit.

 # Happy theming!